SeamlessDistribution/seqr-prestashop-plugin/README.md

 All properties are required and should be configured before enabling this payment method in production.

+Additional optional settings _Hide left column_ and _Hide right column_ are used to override default template settings and hide particular columns during the SEQR payment process.

 ## Development & File structure ##

 Plugin based on javascript plugin for SEQR integration.